DanielEScherzer/website-content/src/Blog/posts/20251125-unplanned-downtime.md

 doesn't work I guess I can just leave it unmonitored.
 This is a personal site, not a client site, and uptime is best-effort.

-[^1]: The server is hosted in Nevada.
-All times in this blog post are in Mountain Time.
+[^1]: All times in this blog post are in Mountain Time; the hosting company is based in New Mexico.

 [traefik]: https://traefik.io/
 [traefik-restart]: https://github.com/DanielEScherzer/website-traefik/blob/ea50b0520edc6d0aa8ab33442945ab8e2d88b408/docker-compose.yml#L4